scikit-learn-contrib/hiclass/docs/source/algorithms/multi_label.rst

 In the example given above, if we set :math:`\lambda = 0.6`, we would assign the label :code:`[["Retriever", "Golden Retriever"], ["Hound", "Dachshund"]]` to the sample, since the probabilities of the assigned nodes are greater than 0.6.
 While this strategy is simple to implement and understand, it has the disadvantage that it is not possible to specify a different threshold for each node in the hierarchy, requiring a global threshold for all nodes.
 Furthermore, with the top down-prediction strategy, if the predicted probability is below the threshold for a node, the prediction stops regardless of the probabilities of the nodes further down the hierarchy.
-For example, if :math:`\lambda = 0.85`, no label would be assigned to the sample since the probabilities for Retriever and Hound class are below the threshold value and traversing the hierarchy stops.
+For example, if :math:`\lambda = 0.85`, no label would be assigned to the sample since the probabilities for the Retriever and Hound class are below the threshold value and traversing the hierarchy stops.

 Tolerance
 -------------------------